Pruning Do's and Don'ts: What you Need to Know

 When should I prune my trees?

-Do I have the ability to trim my trees myself or do I require the help of an expert?
+Do I need to prune my trees myself or do I require the help of the help of a professional?

 Can pruning damage my trees?